-FCF and FCF/boe has decreased in the first nine months of 2023 compared to the first nine months of 2022 due to a decrease in the cash flow from operations in combination with higher capital expenditure incurred on the ongoing drilling campaign, the OML 130 license renewal fee and costs incurred on the refinancing of its existing credit facilities.
+FCF and FCF/boe is negative in Q2 2023 compared to Q2 2022 as a result of the lower cash flow from operations in combination with higher capital expenditure incurred on the ongoing drilling campaign, the OML 130 license renewal fee and costs incurred on the refinancing of its existing credit facilities.
+Trade receivables has also increased significantly from oil sales made in June 2023 where the cash has not yet been received during the quarter resulting in a lower FCF.